EstherOlabisi/Bioinformatics-work/Supervised Learning - Predicting CVD/Readme.md

 ```
 ./classification_and_plots.sh
 ```
-- If you would like to explore the pipeline further than the default inputs, you can change the arguments using the --help guide as described above.
+- If you would like to explore the pipeline further than the default inputs, you can change the arguments based on the --help guide as described above.